vipickering/vincentp/README.md

 Content is syndicated to Medium and pushed to a draft via Zapier and a [custom Javascript](https://gist.github.com/reganstarr/153968d6444b9281a9bc291277984be1).

-Content is syndicated to Twitter and LinkedIn via RSS updates triggering a Zapier script then pushed to Buffer to prevent spamming.

 ## Webmentions

 - [Brid.gy](https://brid.gy/)
-- [Webmention.io](https://webmention.io/) - This content is stored in Webmention.io and generated at build, it is not currently
+- [Webmention.io](https://webmention.io/) - Webmentions are managed by Webmention.io and sent to Mastr Cntrl; Which creates a unique file for each Webmention in the data folder.

 ## Publish Elsewhere, Syndicate (to your) Own Site(PESOS) Content

-PESOS content is provided by [ownyourswarm](https://ownyourswarm.p3k.io/) and [ownyourgram](https://ownyourgram.com/) and synced via the Micropub API
+Backfeed content is provided by [ownyourswarm](https://ownyourswarm.p3k.io/) and [ownyourgram](https://ownyourgram.com/) and published to the site via the Micropub API in Mastr Cntrl

 ## License